ronnietee/wealth-wise/docs/deployment/DEPLOYMENT.md

 - On first deploy, migrations run automatically via `flask db upgrade` in build command
 - If you encounter "Multiple head revisions" error, ensure the merge migration (`merge_heads_001`) is included
 - If you need to run migrations manually later, use Render's shell or SSH
+- **If you get column errors after deployment**, manually run migrations:
+  1. Go to Render dashboard → Your service → Shell
+  2. Run: `flask db upgrade`
+  3. This will apply any pending migrations

 ### Environment Variables
 - **Never commit** `.env` file to GitHub